Surveys

 The search and select question type is mostly used for relationship questions where there are a large number of potential names / items for the respondent to select from.
 If there are more than ~200 items in the list then a multiple choice question becomes infeasible and it is generally better to use the Search and Select question which scales up to 10's of thousands of items in the list.
 For search and select questions, the respondent will start typing a name and the best matches will be presented to them to select from.

-Search and select questions can be non-relationship questions too in which case you will see an Answer Options input but most often the items to select from will come from the source of relationships selected.
-Just as for multiple choice questions, you will find that you have the ability to enforce a minimum and maximum number of selections under Advanced Options.
+Search and select questions can be non-relationship questions too in which case you will see a list of options that you can edit and add to but most often the items to select from will come from the source of relationships selected.
+Just as for multiple choice questions, you will find that you have the ability to enforce a minimum and maximum number of selections and can also specify whether the respondent should be able to add Additional Names to the list or not.

 Descriptive Text